 “Property Rights” usually refers to a set of fundamental rights giving citizens control over their own land, capital, and ideas.
 Property rights is the foundation of all free-enterprise economic systems.
 It is what allows people to profit from capital and ideas, without fear of seizure by the government or theft.

 “Labor” is how much a person works.
 It is the use of time an exertion of effort to produce something of value.
 Generally speaking, the more valuable a person’s labor is, the higher their wage.
-This post contains information about the the differences between skilled and unskilled labor, what affects wages, and more!

 “Price Controls” are artificial limits that are put on prices.
 If the limit is put in place to prevent prices from getting too high, they are called Ceilings.
 If they are in place to prevent the price from getting too low, they are called “Floors”.
-Read this article for description and diagram of each.